Causally Fair Node Classification on Non-IID Graph Data: Experiments

 \subsection{Results on Real Data}

 We further conduct extensive experiments on real-world data.
-We first train a naive Graph Convolutional Network (GCN) without any bias mitigation methods, run fairness-aware methods, and repeat five independent experiments.
-The results are shown in Table \ref{tab:real_result}.
-As can be seen, in the original {GCN}, there is a big gap between gCF and CF, which implies that the IID causal metric is not accurate for measuring non-IID causal fairness in the graph.
-In both two datasets, the {MPVA} is able to \textbf{outperform} all other baselines in terms of gCF with a mild accuracy decrease compared with the classic GCN model.
-Although other methods achieve fairness regarding their own metrics, they fail to meet the gCF requirements. {FairGNN} neglects the causality-based bias, which results in compromising accuracy in order to achieve fairness.
-The baseline {GEAR} can have a good accuracy performance.
-However, it fails to eliminate bias more effectively.
-For example, in the German dataset, there is a significant bias that the {GEAR} is unable to completely remove.
-The results show that existing fairness methods cannot guarantee fairness for gCF.
-In summary, the results are consistent with those in the semi-synthetic datasets, demonstrating the superiority of the proposed method.
+We first train a standard Graph Convolutional Network (GCN) without any bias mitigation method, then run fairness-aware methods over five independent trials.
+The results are shown in Table~\ref{tab:real_world_results}.
+In the original GCN, the gap between gCF and CF is large, which implies that the IID causal metric does not accurately measure non-IID causal fairness in graphs.
+On both datasets, MPVA \textbf{outperforms} all baselines in terms of gCF with a mild accuracy decrease compared to the classic GCN model.
+Although other methods achieve fairness under their own metrics, they fail to meet the gCF requirements.
+FairGNN neglects causality-based bias, which compromises accuracy when pursuing fairness.
+The baseline GEAR achieves good accuracy but fails to eliminate bias effectively.
+For example, on the German dataset, GEAR does not remove the substantial gCF bias.
+These results show that existing fairness methods cannot guarantee gCF fairness.
+Overall, the real-world results are consistent with the semi-synthetic results and demonstrate the superiority of the proposed method.